D'Oyly Carte Opera Company: Later years and closing

-Revivals of the company
+Revival of the company

 Dame Bridget D’Oyly Carte died in 1985, leaving in her will a £1 million legacy to enable the company to be revived.
 The company secured sponsorship from Sir Michael Bishop, who later became chairman of the board of trustees, the Birmingham City Council and BMI British Midland Airways (of which Bishop was chairman).
 Richard Condon was appointed the revived company's first general manager, and Bramwell Tovey was its first musical director.
 In succeeding seasons, the company's productions of The Mikado and H.M.S.
 Pinafore were nominated for Olivier Awards.
 From 1988 to 2003, the company mounted productions of the Gilbert and Sullivan operas on tour and in London, and it produced several operettas by Offenbach, Lehár and Strauss.
 Unlike the original company, which had regularly performed up to a dozen operas each year, 48 weeks a year, the new company generally presented only one or two operas in shorter seasons.
 In the first season, in 1988, the operas played were Iolanthe and The Yeomen of the Guard, both starring Gillian Knight.
 The company made its debut at the Sunderland Empire Theatre on 29 April 1988, and, after touring, opened in London at the Cambridge Theatre in July.
 The press notices were good, particularly about the musical aspects of the new company; opinion was divided about the staging.
 The Observer thought the productions "miles superior to the later work of the old D'Oyly Carte; better designed, better lit ... better played and better sung."
 A review in The Guardian praised the musical standards, but added, "Gilbert and Sullivan is as much theatrical as musical entertainment and there remains a lot to be done on the visual side."